llmrb/llm-spell/README.md

 ## About

-llm-spell is both a library and command-line utility that can correct spelling mistakes with the help of a Large Language Model (LLM).
-Compared to traditional spell checkers like `aspell` and `hunspell` &ndash; llm-spell often produces fewer false positives and more accurate suggestions.
+llm-spell is both a library and command-line utility that corrects spelling mistakes using a Large Language Model (LLM).
+While often slower than traditional spell checkers like `aspell` and `hunspell`, `llm-spell` provides significantly more accurate suggestions with far fewer false positives, eliminating the need to manually review and ignore irrelevant corrections.

 ## Features